angelroma/House_PM/README.md

 # House PM
-A patient manager written in ASP.NET MVC to help private doctors to manage their patients history.
+A patient manager written in ASP.NET to help private local doctors from my town to manage their patients registers.

-# Characteristic
+# Technical Characteristic
 The current project has been developed in ASP.NET enviroment.
 I've added a business and a repository layer to improve logic and there is a basic client to test WCF services.
 So basically this proyect includes: